Frequently Asked Questions

 You need to have your official scores sent from the testing agency.
 Your scores need to be on file by the appropriate deadline to be considered.

-• If applying by the priority deadline, your official scores from the testing agency need to be received by November 8.
+- If applying by the Early Action deadline, your official scores from the testing agency need to be received by October 23.

 Are there fee waivers?